-Chapter 3a: Community Profile Introduction
+Chapter 3a: Community Profile

-It is essential to understand the characteristics of a community and the profile of air pollution sources in order to address community air quality priorities. following community profile provides a general overview of the East Los Angeles, Boyle Heights, West Commerce community, including the types of air pollution impacting the community, and a characterization of public health and socioeconomic factors. addition. this section includes information about the community boundary that reflects input from the Community Steering Committee (CSC); a
+It is essential to understand the characteristics of a community and the profile of air pollution sources in order to address community air quality priorities.
+The following community profile provides a general overview of the East Los Angeles, Boyle Heights, West Commerce community, including the types of air pollution impacting the community, and a characterization of public health and socioeconomic factors.
+In addition, section includes this information about the community boundary that reflects input from the